over-light/Rust-Full-Stack/database/postgresql_diesel/README.md

-# Start with data(a database) to build your app
+# Start with data to build your app

 [When you make a full stack Rust app, your workflow will be similar to this.](https://github.com/steadylearner/Rust-Full-Stack)

-1. Install Postgresql or another databases.
+1. Install Postgresql or another database.
 2. Test first with its CLI commands(psql).
-3. Use ORM(Diesel etc) instead of them and integrate R2D2 for connection reuse.
+3. Use ORM(Diesel etc) instead of them.
+Then, include R2D2 for connection reuse.
 4. Make Rust web server with routes.
 5. Use a template engine such as Tera to show visual results.
 6. Substitue it with Yew or another single page app if necessary.